Discrete fractional Radon transforms and quadratic forms: A basic decomposition for

 \subsection{Motivation for the double decomposition method}

 Let us denote by $\Bcal_{\lam,s}$ the operator defined for each $s \geq 0$ by the Fourier multiplier $B_\lam(s;\theta,\phi)$ given in (\ref{B_shifted}).
 Our goal is now to prove two types of estimates for the family $\Bcal_{\lam,s}$, namely $(\ell^2,\ell^2)$ estimates of the form (\ref{22}) on the line $\Re(\lam)=1$ and $(\ell^1, \ell^\infty)$ estimates of the form (\ref{1inf}) on the line $\Re(\lam)=-2/k$.
-Here certain difficulties will cause us to proceed with yet a third type of decomposition: a double decomposition of the major arcs.
+Here, as in the work leading to \cite{SW3}, certain difficulties will cause us to proceed with yet a third type of decomposition: a double decomposition of the major arcs.